apache/incubator-devlake-website/docs/UserManuals/TeamConfiguration.md

 Note:

 1. Please replace `/path/to/*.csv` with the absolute path of the CSV file you'd like to upload.
-2. Please replace `127.0.0.1:8080` with your actual Apache DevLake service IP and port number.
+2. Please replace `127.0.0.1:4000` with your actual Apache DevLake ConfigUI service IP and port number.

 ## Step 1 - Create the `teams` table